Best Hostels in Australia: The Ultimate Guide

 Port Eliot YHA

 This was another of my favourite hostels in Australia.
 This massive beachside house was absolutely incredible.
 We had the great fortune of being virtually the only people there when we visited during winter.
-This made it feel like we had the place to ourselves!
+It felt like we had rented a giant Airbnb, due to the sheer lack of guests!
 It’s a lot busier during the summer months.

 We had the great fortune of being virtually the only people there when we visited during winter.
 This made it feel like we had the place to ourselves!
 It’s a lot busier during the summer months.